FitzKidz

 Spaces for work experience tend to go really quickly, so ask your family or teachers for help and make sure you apply in good time.
 Remember to ask lots of questions whilst on your work experience, the team around you are there and want to help you learn!
 Last but not least… enjoy it!
 It is a fantastic opportunity to learn from others and get up close with all sorts of different animals (and their families!)

-Never give up
+4. Never give up

 You are about to go on a long journey towards becoming a vet, but we promise it is worth it!
 Sometimes things will get tough, but persevere and all of your hard work will pay off!

-FAQs from Professor Noel Fitzpatrick
+Q & A with Professor Noel Fitzpatrick

 I knew from an early age that I wanted to become a vet.
 I grew up on my family farm in Laois, Ireland and my best friend was my dog who was the greatest companion any boy could wish for.
 I struggled at school and didn’t have many friends, but my dog was always there for me.
-As I grew up, I knew I wanted to give something back to all animals to help cure disease and if possible, to restore them to good health and well-being.
+As I grew up, I knew I wanted to give something back to all animals to help cure disease and if possible, to restore them to good health and wellbeing.

+It may surprise you that I was unable to read and write for a very long time.
+I loved poetry however, and eventually I learnt to read my favourite poet Oscar Wilde.
+When I was older I went to the University College Dublin where I graduated with a Bachelor of Veterinary Medicine.
+I also completed scholarships at the University of Pennsylvania and University of Ghent.
+Following this, I went on to achieve junior qualifications of RCVS Certificates in Small Animal Orthopaedics and Radiology.
 I wanted to gain further skills too to help me in my work, so I also attained boarded specialist status by examination in both the USA and the UK, with inferior accreditation of the American College of Veterinary Sports Medicine and Rehabilitation and DSAS (Orth) – the junior qualification of Diploma in Small Animal Surgery (Orthopaedics).

 I believe the future of veterinary medicine is being shaped right now by the young vets of today being inspired and knowing what is possible in their lifetime.
 What matters most is that you genuinely care.
 People don’t care what you know, until they know that you care!
+You can follow our four top tips to achieving your dream, listed above.
+There are also plenty of websites and books out there that will help guide you, such as the British Veterinary Association website.
+Note: You might find this video interesting – it’s a short video from the University of Surrey.
+They asked me to speak on film to help inspire the vets of the future who might be considering the new University Vet School.

 It is when people come to me and my team in their time of need when their animal family member is unwell.
 Their animal friend represents so much of their hope and love.
 It’s a very anxious time for all concerned and I try to do my best to help.
 We treat every patient we see as if it was our own because the love we feel for our animal family is incredibly special and incredibly important.